Naoghuman/Dream-Better-Worlds/DBW-Application/documents/general/TechnicalDocuments.md

 ### Coding Rules for Presenter (Afterburner)<a name="CodingRulesForPresenterAfterburner" />
 * This file contains the `Coding Rules` for writing a `Presenter` in `Dream-Better-Worlds` in context from the library [Afterburner].
-* For more information see [CodingRulesForPresenterAfterburner.md].
+* For more informations see [CodingRulesForPresenterAfterburner.md].

 ### Coding Rules for Properties (Afterburner)<a name="CodingRulesForPropertiesAfterburner" />
 * This file contains the `Coding Rules` for working with `Properties` in `Dream-Better-Worlds` in context from the library [Afterburner].
-* For more information see [CodingRulesForPropertiesAfterburner.md].
+* For more informations see [CodingRulesForPropertiesAfterburner.md].

 ### Coding Rules for View (Afterburner)<a name="CodingRulesForViewAfterburner" />
 * This file contains the `Coding Rules` for writing a `View` in `Dream-Better-Worlds` in context from the library [Afterburner].
-* For more information see [CodingRulesForViewAfterburner.md].
+* For more informations see [CodingRulesForViewAfterburner.md].